Wang Yangming — Great Philosopher of Neo Confucianism, Founder of School of Mind, and General of Invincible

-Afterwards, Wang Yangming was assigned to some political positions, but got punished and demoted a few years later, because he displeased a powerful but treacherous eunuch named Liu.
+Afterward, he was assigned to some political positions but got punished and demoted a few years later because he displeased a powerful but treacherous eunuch named Liu.

-After being informed that Liu already sent some assassins to ambush him, Wang Yangming left a will, threw his clothes and shoes into a lake to fake his death, which completely fooled the assassins, then he escaped.
+After being informed that Liu had sent some assassins to ambush him, Wang Yangming left a will, threw his clothes and shoes into a lake to fake his death, which completely fooled the killers, and then escaped.

-He secretly told his father that he was still alive, then he went to the place he was demoted to, a small post house in the middle of nowhere, with severe climate and horrible natural environment.
+He secretly told his father that he was still alive.
+He went to the place he was demoted to, a small post house in the middle of nowhere, with severe climates and horrible natural environments, where he had to build his own home and do many physical labors.

-Wang Yangming had to build his own house, and do many physical labors there; then he also established a school to teach nearby people to read and write.
+Then he established a school to teach nearby people to read and write.

-During this period, the School of Mind, was comprehended and established in that desolate place.
+The School of Mind was comprehended and established in that desolate place during this period.

 Cave that Wang Yangming Used to Live During This Period — Xiuwen County, Guizhou Province

-Besides being a great philosopher, Wang Yangming was also an exceptional governor that brought people stable lives, and a remarkable general that defeated strong armies of some brigands within only a few months.
+Besides being a great philosopher, Wang was also an exceptional governor that brought people stable lives and a remarkable general that defeated strong armies of some brigands within only a few months.

 After that, his reputation as a sly but aggressive general spread quickly.

-Soon, Wang Yangming noticed that a king living in the province that he was working had stocked many weapons and soldiers, and had bribed many officials in Ming’s central government, which was obvious signs of getting ready for a rebellion.
+Soon, Wang Yangming noticed that a king living in the province where he worked stocked many weapons and soldiers and bribed many officials in Ming’s central government, which were obvious signs of getting ready for a rebellion.

-As Wang Yangming expected, soon, the king led his 80,000 soldiers initiated a rebel war, who occupied the whole province quickly and kept expanding.
+As Wang expected, the king soon led his 80,000 soldiers and initiated a rebel war, occupied the whole province quickly, and kept expanding.